rushikesh9/OrderFill/README.md

 OrderFill is tested in a limited environment and doesn't come under any guaranty,

-Repeated Orders in Amibroker
+1: Repeated Orders in Amibroker

-Some afl codes keep switching between buy/sell conduction (1/0) when the market value is near to meet conduction or has met the conduction. this problem occurs due to bad coding or unreliable data feeds.
+Some afl codes keep generating buy/sell signals when condition is true more than once This problem occurs due incorrect logic in code

-the included afl code creates a flag when order is sent and waits for (n)time until new orders can be placed.
+There is a included afl code that creates a flag when order is sent and waits for (n)time until new orders can be placed.

 # About

 The code is available free for use and NOT for redistribution/reselling

-If your interested in this project and want to contribute, contact me. https://twitter.com/rushikesh0009
+If you’re interested in this project and want to contribute, contact me. https://twitter.com/rushikesh0009

 # License